telerik/winforms-docs/styling-and-appearance/themeviewer.md

 # ThemeViewer

-ThemeViewer is a tool that gives you the ability to preview a custom or a predefined theme for all controls of the suite.
+**ThemeViewer** is a tool that gives you the ability to preview a custom or a predefined theme for all controls of the suite.
+To access the Theme Viewer simply click on the Windows Start button and type "Theme Viewer".
+It can be started from the Live Demo under Featured Applications as well.
+If you are not able to find the Live Demos using that approach you can also download it directly from [here](https://telerik-winforms-demos.s3.amazonaws.com/TelerikWinFormsExamplesLauncher.exe).

 ![tools-themeviewer 001](images/tools-themeviewer001.png)